DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 Clicking this link will take you to the Github release page.
 After the release notes, under "Assets", click on the **UEVREasyInjector.exe** to download it.

 Take the latest version.
-This screenshot is outdated.
+This screenshot might be outdated.

 ![](images/02-uevr-easy-injector-v1.3-download.png)